Taylor & Calvin's Year Of Love, As Told Through Instagram

 To celebrate this milestone, the two jetted off on a tropical beach getaway and have been flaunting lovey-dovey pictures all over social media.
 I don't blame 'em — it was a much-needed vacation for the two impossibly busy superstars.

-In their honor, here is a look back at their love story.
+In their honour, here is a look back at their love story.
 Consider this a little digital scrapbook of their love.
 And just how deep is it?
 Pretty freakin' deep.

 It sounds cheesy and too good to be true, but welcome to a year in the life of Taylor Swift and Calvin Harris.
 After having her heart publicly stomped on many a time, it appears the stars have truly aligned for this pair of stars.
 It was only a little over a year ago when Taylor Swift and Calvin Harris got together and became Tayvin.